 - Ability to work collaboratively with other external organizations, including those that are politically sensitive in nature.

-- Ability to synthesize and navigate complex information and issues within the context of the organization’s directives.
+- Ability to navigate complex issues within the context of the organization’s policy directives.

 - Ability to convey the ideas of others to a range of audiences and build relationships to influence change.

-- Considerable use of a computer resulting in significant visual and mental concentration.
+- Extensive use of a computer resulting in significant visual and mental concentration.

 - Sitting for extended periods of time.